UDOOboard/X86-Docs/docs/03_Basic_Setup/03_Remote_Terminal_(SSH).md

   </div>
   <div role="tabpanel" class="tab-pane" id="ssh-windows-client">

-There's a lot of valid SSH clients for Windows.
+There are lots of valid SSH clients for Windows.

 We suggest to use [MobaXterm](http://mobaxterm.mobatek.net/), a complete enhanced terminal for Windows with X11 server, tabbed SSH client, network tools and much more.